 If you would like to make an easy floral preservative at home, simply add a little white sugar and vinegar to the water.
 The sugar helps to feed the flowers while the vinegar wards off bacteria.

-Some say crushing 1 aspirin into the water can also help to preserve the flowers.
-It lowers the pH of the water and prevents the flowers from wilting.
+Some say crushing one aspirin into the water can also help preserve the flowers.
+It lowers the water’s pH and prevents the flowers from wilting.
 However, the science behind this hasn’t been backed up.
 I would say the sugar and vinegar combo is your best at-home floral preservative.

 How to Water Fresh Cut Flowers